What makes a good designer-client relationship?

 Respect the client’s opinion

-In a positive designer and client relationship, the designer always accommodates the customer’s opinion above their own.
+In a positive designer-client relationship, the designer always accommodates the customer’s opinion above their own.

-- A good designer will discuss new ideas with the client and ask for their input.
+- An excellent designer will discuss new ideas with the client and ask for their input.

 - Designers make sure to follow all the client’s instructions and include them in the project to ensure that they are satisfied.

 - A good designer will never tell the client directly that they disagree with their idea.
 Instead, the designer will offer a better idea and ask the client their preference.